League of the Three Emperors: Policy

 Bismarck often led the League as it assessed challenges, centred on maintaining the balance of power among the states involved and Europe at large.
 The cornerstone of his political philosophy included preserving the status quo and avoiding war.
-Despite German victory in the Franco-Prussian War of 1870-1871, violence remained fresh in the new state's memory and made Germany reluctant to antagonize France but keen as ever to limit its power.
+Despite German victory in the Franco-Prussian War of 1870–1871, violence remained fresh in the new state's memory and made Germany reluctant to antagonize France but keen as ever to limit its power.

 According to the coalition, radical socialist bodies like the First International represented one of the other key threats to regional stability and dominance.
 The League actively opposed the expansion of its influence.

 The League also met crisis in the Eastern Europe, where Bulgarian unrest elicited violent reaction from the Ottoman forces there, which, in turn, met with horror from observing states.
 The account of the insurrection from an Englishman, Sir Edwin Pears, describes the gruesome atrocities and reveals British surprise at their extent.

 First dissolution (1878)

 The collective initially disbanded in 1878 over territorial disputes in the Balkans as Austria-Hungary feared that Russian support for Serbia might ultimately ignite irredentist passions in the Slav populations.
 Russian authorities, likewise, feared insurrection if a Pan-Slavist movement gained too much power.

-The body’s first conclusion in 1879 gave way to the defensive Dual Alliance between Austria-Hungary and Germany to counter potential Russian aggression.
-In 1882, Italy joined the agreement to form the Triple Alliance.
+The body's first conclusion in 1879 gave way to the defensive Dual Alliance between Austria-Hungary and Germany to counter potential Russian aggression.
+In 1882, Italy was included in a second agreement, the Triple Alliance, but the Triple Alliance never replaced the Dual Alliance, which remained in effect.

 Revival (1881–1887)

 The Treaty of Berlin (1878) made Russia feel cheated of its gains in the Russo-Turkish War.
 Its key role in European diplomacy was not, however, forgotten by Bismarck.
 A more formal Three Emperors' Alliance was concluded on 18 June 1881.
 It lasted for three years, and was renewed at Skierniewice in 1884, but lapsed in 1887.
 Both alliances ended because of conflicts between Austria-Hungary and Russia in the Balkans.
 To preserve a common understanding with Russia, Germany signed the mutual Reinsurance Treaty in 1887.

-Although the Russians considered it humiliating and prevented them using their Black Sea fleet elsewhere, the closure of the Straits to foreign warships, included in the treaties of 1881 and 1884, meant there was little reason to maintain their fleet in the Black Sea.
+Although the Russians considered it humiliating and prevented them using their Black Sea Fleet elsewhere, the closure of the Straits to foreign warships, included in the treaties of 1881 and 1884, meant there was little reason to maintain their fleet in the Black Sea.